ngtianxun/ReverseStringApp/README.md

 ### Design

 - **User Interface:** The application employs a Universal Windows Platform (UWP) interface for user interaction.
-- **Backend Processing:** A full trust capability WRP process operates in the background, initiated by the UWP front-end.
+- **Backend Processing:** A full trust capability WPF process operates in the background, initiated by the UWP front-end.
-- **Integration:** A packaging solution combines both the UWP and WRP components, ensuring seamless operation.
+- **Integration:** A packaging solution combines both the UWP and WPF components, ensuring seamless operation.

 ### Communication Architecture

-- The primary communication channel between the UWP front-end and the WRP backend is through AppServices, hosted within the UWP's App.xaml file.
+- The primary communication channel between the UWP front-end and the WPF backend is through AppServices, hosted within the UWP's App.xaml file.
 This background process facilitates communication without engaging in backend computations.
 - Alternative inter-process communication (IPC) methods such as named pipes, sockets, or file I/O can be utilized, but AppServices is chosen for its simplicity and integration with UWP.
-- Upon application launch, the WRP process initiates a connection to the UWP's AppService.
-The UWP then maintains this connection for subsequent requests, such as sending input strings to the WRP for processing.
+- Upon application launch, the WPF process initiates a connection to the UWP's AppService.
+The UWP then maintains this connection for subsequent requests, such as sending input strings to the WPF for processing.
-- The lifecycle of the WRP process is tied to the UWP AppService connection.
-Closing this connection will also terminate the WRP process to prevent orphaned processes.
+- The lifecycle of the WPF process is tied to the UWP AppService connection.
+Closing this connection will also terminate the WPF process to prevent orphaned processes.
-- Requests sent from the UWP to the WRP are handled efficiently, ensuring responsive application performance.
+- Requests sent from the UWP to the WPF are handled efficiently, ensuring responsive application performance.

 ## Test Scenarios